cozy533/arch-postinstall/README.md

 Installs desired packages from the official repositories, the AUR, and the Chaotic AUR.
 Will prompt for sudo password when installing packages through paru.

 ## Features
-- Installs base packages, drivers, and utilities
+- Installs AMD open-source GPU drivers and various utilities
 - Configures paru (AUR helper)
 - Sets up system services (gdm, firewalld, systemd-resolved)